Skip to content

 message \[:0\]const u8 Human-readable description of the diagnostic.

-severity DiagnosticSeverity DiagnosticSeverity.Error Severity of the diagnostic.
+severity DiagnosticSeverity DiagnosticSeverity.error Severity of the diagnostic.

 span Span Source span where the diagnostic was detected.